ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-partnerships.md

 date = 2023-08-24T12:00:00.000Z
 description = "Some exciting news for all event-goers: Swarm Foundation has joined forces with three awesome names of the events ecosystem: StreamETH, Etherna, and Mego.
 Together, they're shaking up the game and propelling the events industry into a new era.
-Let's dive right into the highlights!" references_and_footnotes = [ ] title = "Swarm network paves the way for event evolution: powerhouse partnerships with StreamETH, Etherna, and Mego" _template = "post"
+Let's dive right into the highlights!" references_and_footnotes = [ ] title = "Swarm network paves the way for event evolution: partnerships with StreamETH, Etherna, and Mego" _template = "post"
 +++